damozhiying/spring-cloud-config-file-monitoring/README.md

-# spring-cloud-config-test
+# spring-cloud-config-file-monitoring
-Spring Cloud Config Test
+Spring Cloud Config application which monitors for local file updates and notifies clients about the changes